 We rarely had enough self-restraint to make the first loaf last more than a few days!

-We cut slices for breakfast, afternoon snacks, little pre-bedtime treats… And occasionally, mom even tucked a small piece carefully wrapped in foil into my school lunchbox for me to enjoy after finishing my sandwich and apple slices instead of store-bought cookies.
+We cut slices for breakfast, afternoon snacks, little pre-bedtime treats… And occasionally, my mom even tucked a small piece carefully wrapped in foil into my school lunchbox for me to enjoy after finishing my sandwich and apple slices instead of store-bought cookies.

-Although I was a really picky eater as a kid and hated “bits” in my food (onions in spaghetti sauce, nuts in brownies, even blueberries in muffins!), somehow, I didn’t mind the flecks of green vegetables in those loaves of Grandma’s zucchini bread.
+Although I was a really picky eater as a kid and hated “bits” in my food (like onions in spaghetti sauce, nuts in brownies, even blueberries in muffins!), somehow, I didn’t mind the flecks of green vegetables in those loaves of Grandma’s zucchini bread.
 Maybe because they were just as soft as the bread surrounding them, so I never detected a texture difference…

 Or maybe because that zucchini bread was just as moist and sweet as cake!
 With ample amounts of oil and sugar, it often left little stains on the paper napkins we occasionally served it on, but nobody ever seemed to notice or mind.
 We loved every crumb of those delicious spiced loaves!